ronald1195/judy-bank/README.md

 	* A new round begins with the Bank total reset to zero.

 Scoring:
 * Players accumulate points over multiple rounds.
 * The game typically consists of 10, 15, or 20 rounds, as agreed upon before starting.
 * The player with the highest total score at the end of the game wins.

-Additional Notes:
+Additional notes:
 * Strategic decisions involve choosing when to bank points to avoid losing them if a 7 is rolled.
 * The first three rolls of each round have unique rules that can significantly impact the Bank total.

 Enjoy playing Bank, and may the dice roll in your favor!